 Types of Medication in MAT

-There are a number of different prescribed medications that are used to treat the two major drugs of addiction: opioids and alcohol.
-As it stands, there are no specific FDA-approved medications that are known to treat other drug types like methamphetamine, marijuana, and cocaine.
+Several different prescribed medications are used to treat the two major drugs of addiction: opioids and alcohol.
+As it stands, there are no specific FDA-approved medications that are known to treat substance use disorders such as methamphetamine addiction, marijuana, and cocaine.

 Methadone is a drug that is primarily used to relieve some of the harsh withdrawal symptoms and cravings of those addicted to painkillers or heroin.
 It is powerful enough to deter cravings and withdrawal symptoms for up to a day and a half in just one dose.